-This website is about the distribution use of system charges levied by the main electricity distribution network operators in England, Wales and Scotland.
+This website is about the network charges levied by electricity network operators in England, Wales and Scotland.

 This is an independent website.
-It is not the official website of the distribution charging methodologies forum (DCMF).
+It is not the official website of the distribution charging methodologies forum (DCMF) or any successor institution.

 Distribution use of system charges, also called DUoS charges, are usually paid by electricity suppliers, not by customers.
 But they end up being recovered from customers in the rates that suppliers offer, since all suppliers have to pay distribution use of system charges.